Transformer (Lou Reed album)

-Transformer is the second solo studio album by American recording artist Lou Reed.
-Produced by David Bowie and Mick Ronson, the album was released in November 1972 by RCA Records.
-It is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side", which touched on controversial topics of sexual orientation, gender identity, prostitution and drug use.
-Although Reed's self-titled debut solo album had been unsuccessful, Bowie had been an early fan of Reed's former band The Velvet Underground and used his fame to promote Reed, who had not yet achieved mainstream success.
+Transformer is the second solo studio album by American musician Lou Reed.
+Produced by David Bowie and Mick Ronson, the album was released on November 8, 1972 by RCA Records.
+It is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side", which touched on controversial topics of sexual orientation, gender identity, prostitution, and drug use.
+Although Reed's self-titled debut solo album had been unsuccessful, Bowie had been an early fan of Reed's former band the Velvet Underground and used his fame to promote Reed, who had not yet achieved mainstream success.

 Background

-As with its predecessor Lou Reed, Transformer contains songs Reed composed while in the Velvet Underground (here, four out of eleven).
+As with its predecessor Lou Reed, Transformer contains songs Reed wrote while in the Velvet Underground (here, four out of eleven).
 "Andy's Chest" was first recorded by the band in 1969 and "Satellite of Love" demoed in 1970; these versions were released on VU and Peel Slowly and See, respectively.
 For Transformer, the original up-tempo pace of these songs was slowed down.

 "New York Telephone Conversation" and "Goodnight Ladies" were played live during the band's summer 1970 residency at Max's Kansas City; the latter takes its title refrain from the last line of the second section ("A Game of Chess") of T. S. Eliot's modernist poem, The Waste Land: "Good night, ladies, good night, sweet ladies, good night, good night", which is itself a quote from Ophelia in Hamlet.

 As in Reed's Velvet Underground days, the connection to artist Andy Warhol remained strong.
 According to Reed, Warhol told him he should write a song about someone vicious.
 When Reed asked what he meant by vicious, Warhol replied, "Oh, you know, like I hit you with a flower", resulting in the song "Vicious".
+Reed wrote in his book, Between Thought and Expression, about his single "Walk on the Wild Side": "They were going to make a musical out of Nelson Algren's book A Walk on the Wild Side.
+When they dropped the project I took my song and changed the book's characters into people I knew from Warhol's factory.
+I don’t like to waste things."